chiappo98/fast_detector_Response/README.md

         ├─ response_1.drdf        # pixel signal output in drdf format of event 1
         └─ ...
 ```
+As already said, the *response_N.drdf* files are the output of the *N* submitted jobs.
+At this point, the `merge.py` script allows to merge them all into a single file *response.drdf*, which is more easy to analyse.

+The script is executed by the bash script, when all jobs are completed.

+# Output analysis

 ### Submission on Personal Computer
 In order to be able to submit this code on your PC, the following requirements are essential: